What You Will Learn

-This course day provides practical steps and tools that students can apply to their enterprises and includes a lab on writing contract-related documents relevant to the students''professional responsibilities.
+This course section provides practical steps and tools that students can apply to their enterprises and includes a lab on writing contract-related documents relevant to the students''professional responsibilities.
 (The lab is an optional, informal "office hours" discussion with the instructor at the end of the day when the course is delivered live.)
 You will learn the language of common technology contract clauses and the issues surrounding those clauses, and become familiar with specific legal cases that show how different disputes have been resolved in litigation.

 Recognizing that enterprises today operate increasingly on a global basis, the course teaches cases and contract drafting styles applicable to a multinational setting.

 Contracts covered include agreements for software, consulting, nondisclosure, outsourced services, cyber insurance, penetration testing, and private investigation services (such as cyber incident response).
 Special attention is given to cloud computing issues.
 Students also learn how to exploit the surprising power of informal contract records and communications, including cybersecurity questionnaires and requests for InfoSec assurances.